 Roland Deschain (Idris Elba), the last Gunslinger, is locked in an eternal battle with Walter O’Dim (Matthew McConaughey), also known as the Man in Black.
 The Gunslinger must prevent the Man in Black from toppling the Dark Tower, the key that holds the universe together.
 With the fate of worlds at stake, two men collide in the ultimate battle between good and evil. – Columbia Pictures

 Here is another one of my most anticipated movies of the summer.
 It was better than Valerian, that’s a good start.
 The Dark Tower is based on a series of 8 Stephen King novels.
 I love Stephen King, I haven’t read all of his novels but I’ve read quite a few.
 He is easily my favorite writer and his novel It is my favorite book of all time.
-Shockingly I’m not the only one who likes Stephen King, a lot of people do.
+Shockingly, I’m not the only one who likes Stephen King, a lot of people do.
 Because of that many of his books have been adapted to film.
-Many stand up to the King name while others do not.
+Some stand up to the King name while others do not.
 Still with that track record I’ve been looking forward to the film.
-I have been trying to read The Dark Tower books for a year but 8 books is a big commitment.
-I’m not married to it.
+I have been trying to read The Dark Tower books for years but just haven’t gotten around to them.
 After seeing the movie I still really want to read the books.

 The Dark Tower was directed by Nikolaj Arcel, whom I am not familiar with and it was written by quite a few people who I am also not very familiar with.
 The writers are Akiva Goldsman, Jeff Pinkner, Anders Thomas Jensen and director Nikolaj Arcel.
 A quick google search turned up that Akiva Goldsman is the man responsible for Batman & Robin.
 Take from that what you will.